-Looking back on a variety of speed contest criminal cases we have handled in Orange County and Los Angeles County, Superior Court of California, it is interesting to note the various situations that this Vehicle Code violation arises.
+Looking back on a variety of speed contest criminal cases we have handled in Orange County and Los Angeles County, Superior Court of California, it is interesting to note the various situations in which this Vehicle Code violation arises.

 Here is the most compelling example of a client that lawyer David Dastrup represented at the West Justice Center in Westminster.
 Our client was playing soccer at a neighborhood park with family and friends all watching.
 His brother was also on the team.
 When the game was done, and everyone was leaving, our client and his brother, in fun, relatively innocently, raced out of the parking lot.
 Unfortunately, the brother’s car hit a curbside planter causing it to flip over.
 The brother died.